Joan Kipkemoi

-Joan Kipkemoi Rotich (born 27 November 1993) is a Kenyan long-distance runner who specialises in the 3000 metres steeplechase.
+Joan Kipkemoi Rotich (also known as Joan Chepkemoi or Joanne Kipkemoi; born 27 November 1993) is a Kenyan long-distance runner who specialises in the 3000 metres steeplechase.

 Born in Kericho, Kenya, she first emerged at national level in 2014.
 At the Kenyan Athletics Championships she ran a personal best time of 9:44.00 minutes for the steeplechase to finish second behind Purity Kirui.

 This gained her selection for the Kenyan team at the 2014 Commonwealth Games.
 At the competition she ran a personal best of 9:33.34 minutes to place third in the 3000 m steeplechase final.
 Her performance made it a Kenyan medal sweep, as her compatriots Kirui and Milcah Chemos Cheywa took the top two spots.